Dkb003/Zomato_EDA/README.md

-# Zomato DataSet Exploratory Data Analysis
+# Zomato Dataset Exploratory Data Analysis

 ### Business Case :
 #### The basic idea is analyzing the <font color=blue>Buisness Problem of Zomato </font> to get a fair idea about the factors affecting the establishment of different types of restaurant at different places in Bengaluru, aggregate rating of each restaurant and many more.